GITSUBMODULES(7) Git Manual GITSUBMODULES(7)

 Submodules allow you to contain the working tree of another

-project within your own working tree while keeping the
+project within your own working tree while keeping the history

-independently developed without affecting the superproject,
+developed without affecting the superproject, allowing the

 2. Splitting a (logically single) project into multiple

 repositories and tying them back together.
-This can be used
+This can be used to

-have finer grained access:
+finer grained access:

-• Size of the Git repository: In its current form Git
+• Size of the Git repository: In its current form Git scales

-scales up poorly for large repositories containing
+up poorly for large repositories containing content that

 • Transfer size: In its current form Git requires the whole